Vortex states in an acoustic Weyl crystal with a topological lattice defect: Experimental Results

-Fig.~\ref{fig:exp-dis}\textbf{e} plots the phase of the measured acoustic pressure signal versus azimuthal angle for $k_z=\pi/2L$ and $f = 4.924\,\textrm{kHz}$.
+Fig.~\ref{fig:exp-dis}\textbf{f} plots the phase of the measured acoustic pressure signal versus azimuthal angle for $k_z=\pi/2L$ and $f = 4.924\,\textrm{kHz}$.
 The different data series in this plot correspond to measurement points at different radial distances.
-The phase is observed to wind by $+2\pi$ during a counterclockwise loop encircling the TLD, consistent with the numerically obtained eigenmode (Fig.~\ref{fig:sim}\textbf{c}), which implies that the HOFA mode has OAM of +1.
+The phase is observed to wind by $+2\pi$ during a counterclockwise loop encircling the TLD, consistent with the numerically obtained eigenmode (Fig.~\ref{fig:sim}\textbf{c}), which implies that the TIFA mode has OAM of +1.

-To demonstrate the physical significance of the OAM carried by the HOFA modes, we studied their coupling to external acoustic vortices.
-The experimental setup is shown in Fig.~\ref{fig:outsidesweep}a.
+To demonstrate the physical significance of the OAM carried by the TIFA modes, we studied their coupling to external acoustic vortices.
+The experimental setup is shown in Fig.~\ref{fig:outsidesweep}\textbf{a}.
 The vortex wave is generated in a cylindrical waveguide of radius $1.7\,\textrm{cm}$, attached to the bottom layer of the sample at the center of the TLD.
 Fig.~\ref{fig:outsidesweep}\textbf{b} shows the acoustic pressure intensity measured in the top layer, on the opposite side of the sample from the source.
-This intensity is obtained by averaging over points closest to the TLD, and dividing by the averaged intensity in the bottom layer to normalize away the frequency dependence of the source.
-For a counterclockwise (CCW) vortex source, a strong peak is observed within the range of frequencies predicted for HOFA modes to occur.
+This intensity is obtained by averaging over points closest to the TLD, and dividing by the averaged intensity in the bottom layer to normalise away the frequency dependence of the source.
+For a counterclockwise (CCW) vortex source, a strong peak is observed within the range of frequencies where TIFA modes are predicted to exist.
 For a clockwise (CW) vortex source, the intensity is low (the non-vanishing intensity is likely due to finite-size effects).
-In Fig.~\ref{fig:outsidesweep}\textbf{c}--\textbf{d}, we plot the intensity and phase distributions measured in the top layer at $5.6\,\textrm{kHz}$.
-These results confirm that the HOFA mode is preferentially excited by the CCW vortex.
+Fig.~\ref{fig:outsidesweep}\textbf{c}--\textbf{d} shows the intensity and phase distributions measured in the top layer at $5.6\,\textrm{kHz}$, which confirm that the TIFA modes are preferentially excited by the CCW vortex.